NEONScience/NEON-Data-Skills/tutorials/Other/GEE/03_change_detection/3a_interannual_exploratory_analysis.md

 After completing this activity, you will be able to:
  * Write GEE functions to display map images of SDR, NDVI, and CHM data
  * Create chart images (histogram and line charts) to summarize data over an area.
- * Understand how processing parameters may affect interpretation of data.
+ * Understand how acquisition parameters may affect interpretation of data.
  * Understand how weather conditions may affect reflectance data.

 You will gain familiarity with: